Questo

 Will to change

-Teachers are willing to develop students' motivation, help them become more autonomous, and promote their creativity.
+Teachers are committed to fostering students' motivation, helping them become more autonomous, and encouraging their creativity.

 IDEATION